Join the Peaceful Revolution Against the Tyranny of Addiction

 Tyranny was overthrown quietly and joyfully by a people united

-And of course for many years after the overthrow of the dictatorship, people had to learn a new way of life
+And for many years after the overthrow of the dictatorship, people had to learn a new way of life

 Freedom after years of mind control can be uncomfortable